stefanoborini/stefanoborini.github.io/ramblings/graph_theory.md

 the referred entity (vertex, link...), the change algorithm and the number of applications of the basic operation.

-<p>for example, if you have three vertexes, 1,2,3 and links 1-2 and 2-3,
-describing for example a molecule, you can perform a 3-fold rotation.
+for example, if you have three vertexes, 1,2,3 and links 1-2 and 2-3, describing for example a molecule, you can perform a 3-fold rotation.
 This operation is performed by an $$O^{T}$$ having as axis vertex 1 and 2, and degree 3. vertex 3 will be mapped to (3,(0)), (3,(1)), and (3,(2)), where we